 More doesn’t mean better.
 It’s not about how many social media platforms you’re on, but whether they are relevant to your business, audience and aims.
-Think about the strengths of each of the key social media channels – Facebook, LinkedIn, Twitter, YouTube, Instagram and Pinterest – and whether they your purpose.
+Think about the strengths of each of the key social media channels – Facebook, LinkedIn, Twitter, YouTube, Instagram and Pinterest – and whether they serve your purpose.
 For example, LinkedIn is a great social network to focus on if you’re a B2B company, and Instagram is a great B2C platform.
 Choose wisely; because if you can’t maintain compelling content with regular updates on all the platforms you’ve signed up to, your brand will suffer.
-This is one of the most common small business marketing mistakes – so make sure you choose wisely.
+This is one of the most common small business marketing mistakes.

 3. Poor time management

 Poor time management is one of the most common business mistake companies make.

 Your productivity is suffering, yet you’re working all the hours in the day.
 It’s not the quality of your work, it’s the quality of your organisation.
 Review how you approach tasks and manage your workload.

 Can you improve how you prioritise work and divide up your day?
 This is a surprisingly common small business mistake that can be easily avoided with a bit of pre-planning.

 An important part of starting a business is laying out clear goals and creating strategies to get there.
 Unfortunately, many small businesses make the mistake of failing to set clear goals at the start, and then stick to them.
 This can cause businesses to fall off track – which can be damaging as you’re trying to get off the ground.
 There are plenty of helpful guides to small business goals setting out there.

 5. Becoming isolated